The three absolutely critical elements for trout to thrive are water quantity, water quality and good habitat.

 - The plants in the river and on the banks.

-Over time, a river may change its course, bank-side trees will die, lakes will fill with silt and become marshes.
+Over time, a river may change it’s course, bank-side trees will die, lakes will fill with silt and become marshes.
 These are natural progressions and mean that the type of habitat evolves over time.
 Only human intervention seems to degrade or destroy habitat so that it is less fit for wildlife!

 Some of the most common ways that habitat is damaged are:

 Many rivers were dredged, straightened, cleared of trees with banks built up so that they became like canals with none of the variation in depth or width of a natural river.
 This was done in the (often mistaken) belief that the faster flood water could travel out to sea, the less flood damage would occur.
+This video shows the unintended effects of dredging using the Emriver modelling tool.

 Canal-like rivers provide very poor habitat for trout and many other fish, because they lack the essential variation in habitat that supports different life stages – gravels for spawning, shallow areas for juveniles and cover to hide from predators.

 Many fish that spend their entire life within a river still need to move between different types of habitat at different stages of their life-cycle.
-This behaviour is something that most would associate with salmon or perhaps sea trout - but might be more surprised by the lengths that other fish will go to in a desperate attempt to reproduce.
+This behaviour is something that most would associate with salmon or perhaps sea trout — but you might be more surprised by the lengths that other fish will go to in a desperate attempt to reproduce.

 Fish that try to move upstream often encounter barriers (both natural and man-made) and their naturally evolved tactic is to find the point at which the majority of the flow passes over or through the structure.
 This flow often gives away the location of the lowest point of a barrier and is called “attraction flow” since migrating fish are drawn towards it.

-For many constructed weirs - the instincts of the fish can lead them to repeatedly throw themselves against immovable stonework.
+For many constructed weirs, the instincts of the fish can lead them to repeatedly throw themselves against immovable stonework.
 Injuries, exhaustion and perhaps the loss of the opportunity or ability to spawn are the unfortunate consequences.

 Damage to river banks.